mercari/mercari-engineering-ladder/en/MG5.md

 Identifies issues **within their company** and thinks of and implements methods to drive solutions.

-**Helps set challenging goals for the company to solve organizational issues, as well as boosts the company's performance,** taking into account **the situation across the organization.**
+**Influences the setting of challenging company goals to solve organizational issues, and accelerates the company's performance while** taking into account **the situation of the whole organization.**

 **Helps foster** a culture that welcomes new challenges **without fear of failure across their company.**